-The signature flare at the ankle allows you to wear them with almost any type of footwear and pretty much any kind of top.
+The signature flare at the ankle allows you to wear bootcut jeans with almost any type of footwear and pretty much any kind of top.
 With something this versatile, you can’t go wrong.
-But, if you’re not sure how to make the bootcut jeans look work for you, no worries.
-Here are a few great tips for rocking bootcut jeans style.
+It's surprisingly easy to build cute outfits with bootcut jeans.
+Here are a few great tips for how to wear yours.

-If you have short legs, consider wearing your flats with high-waisted jeans and a tucked-in shirt, which creates the appearance of length.
+If you have shorter legs, consider wearing your flats with high-waisted jeans and a tucked-in shirt, which will create the appearance of length.
 Taller women will find a mid-rise pair works nicely, but you can up your style game by wearing flats that contrast with the color of your jeans for a look that pops.
-It's surprisingly easy to build cute outfits with bootcut jeans!